mrock929/flexible_rag_chatbot/README.md

 1. Once you are done testing, run `docker-compose down` to stop the Docker container.

 # TODO
-* Chatbot clear history button
-* Be able to handle "Provide a summary of the article/paper/etc." Add abstract to prompt to allow for summarization without context
 * Remove llamaindex dependency
 * Streamlit home page - Config/data prep and chatbot pages
 * Config page: Select model (volume mount /models), model params (GPU y/n, etc.), button to ingest/embed data (volume mount /data) and create db (/data/db) for use later.
 Select embedding method (Open AI vs medical)
 * Chatbot page: Chatbot interface.
-* Retrieval based on previous query/response and not just latest query, or rework query based on history using LLM

 * Separate interview branch for below
 * Remove openai - test and confirm